alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - the administration of Canada Pension Plan benefits, including retirement, disability, survivor, children's and death benefits

   - the administration of benefits for seniors, including the Old Age Security Program and the Guaranteed Income Supplement Payroll is responsible for deducting and remitting Employment Insurance premiums on behalf of employees and employers.

+  - Payroll is responsible for deducting and remitting Employment Insurance premiums on behalf of employees and employers.

-Payroll is responsible for capturing information related to insurable earnings and hours, and reporting that information on the Record of Employment.
+  - Payroll is responsible for capturing information related to insurable earnings and hours, and reporting that information on the Record of Employment.

 Review Questions